All Products

-You cannot use the NAT Gateway console to directly switch network traffic to another Internet NAT gateway in the same virtual private cloud (VPC).
-However, you can create an Internet NAT gateway in the VPC and modify the route whose destination CIDR block is 0.0.0.0/0.
-This way, network traffic is switched to an Internet NAT gateway that belongs to a different vSwitch or uses a different private IP address.
+You cannot directly switch network traffic to another Internet NAT gateway in the same virtual private cloud (VPC) using the NAT Gateway console.
+However, you can create a new Internet NAT gateway in the same VPC and modify the route whose destination CIDR block is 0.0.0.0/0.
+This allows you to switch to a new Internet NAT gateway that belongs to a different vSwitch or uses a different private IP address.

 Procedure

-This topic describes how to switch network traffic to an Internet NAT gateway in a different vSwitch.
-Procedure for the International site
+This topic describes how to switch to an Internet NAT gateway in a different vSwitch in the same VPC.国际站流程

 Prerequisites